NandaneKeshav/Flight_Fare_Prediction-master/django-channels-chat-master/README.md

 - using pipenv for package management
 - move to Channels 2
-- use redis as the channel layer backing store. for more information, please check [channels_redis](https://github.com/django/channels_redis)
+- use redis as the channel layer backing store.

 ### Database ###
 For this demo, I'm using a simple MySQL setup.
 If more performance is required,